 You've just become certified and took the first job you got working in a control tower.
 You're a little cocky.
 Maybe a little too cocky, you almost wrote 1100 instead of 1000.
 Yeesh, 600 people narrowly avoided death.

 You have to monitor a radar map and enforce the routes that the pilots originally make, like a guidance counselor for pilots.
 You tell them to slow down or change routes, whatever you need to do so that nobody collides in a terrible crash.
 You make good money but you're a little afraid of your boss.

 En Route Center Controller.
 Salary: $122,000

-You control air traffic at a small airport in a small town.
-The good news: You don't have to worry about directing any jumbo jets.
-The bad news: It's a 2-hour drive to the nearest movie theater.
+You control air traffic for the bulk of most people's flights from a center in the middle of the country.
+The good news: you're nowhere near any airports or terrible traffic.
+The bad news: it's a two-hour drive to the nearest movie theater.

-You are a tower controller at LAX.
+You're a tower controller at LAX.
 Your life is a hectic and stressful one, but you make bank and are generally happy.
-And at least you're directing Los Angeles' air traffic, and not the kind on its freeways.
+At least you're directing Los Angeles' air traffic, and not the kind on its freeways.

-You are an air traffic controller in DC and have often had the opportunity to direct Air Force One, bringing it safely onto the runway.
+You're an air traffic controller in DC and have often had the opportunity to direct Air Force One, bringing it safely onto the runway.
 When people ask what you do, you say, "I save the President's life."
-A bit overboard there, but okay.
+A bit overboard there, but you've earned it.